How Egypt became the greatest superpower of the ancient world

 River Nile

-The political structure and administration of Ancient Egypt were key elements in its transformation into a superpower.
+The political structure and administration of ancient Egypt were one of the key elements in its transformation into a superpower.

 At the apex of this structure was the Pharaoh, a divine ruler who held absolute power.